GUIDE 2025

 3. What would be your process for writing a literature review?

-• Fact-checking of all data and statistics.
+• Fact-checking: Verify all data and statistics for accuracy.

 4. What resources would you consult to obtain information about an obscure medical topic?